mikhailsirenko/firefighters-calls/README.md

 Exploring and visualizing P2000 data, Dutch emergency services pager network.

 Data are scraped from [http://www.p2000-online.net/](http://www.p2000-online.net/) The website says "Op de juistheid van de berichten en de beschikbaarheid van de site worden geen garanties gegeven." i.e. there are no guarantees for the accuracy of the data.
-Same goed fo analysis, take it as is.
+Same goes fo analysis, take it as is.

 ## Car fires in Haaglanden on New Years Eve 2020
 Directory NewYearsEve220 contains fire brigade messages in [Veiligheidsregio Haaglanden](https://www.vrh.nl/).
 Dataset retrieved ~9:30 on 1/1/2020, latest message on 07:31:24 1/1/2020, earliest message 22:41:48 on 29/12/2019.